-Solomon became a naturalized US citizen in 1890, making his wife a citizen in the process.
-Records of Solomon Jacobson are found in Des Moines City Directories of businesses in 1891 and 1892.
-Solomon died in 1895.
+Solomon became a naturalized US citizen in 1890, making his wife and children citizens in the process.
+Records of Solomon Jacobson are found in Des Moines City Directories of Businesses in 1891 and 1892.
+Solomon died in 1895 and was buried in Glendale Cemetery in Des Moines Iowa.
 His wife, known in Des Moines as Susie Jacobson applied for a US Passport in 1896.
-She took Lena (age 8) and David (age 6) to Mir.
+She took Lena (age 8) and David (age 6) to live in Mir.

 David Jacobson returned to the United States in 1907, at age 18.
-Ellis Island records indicate that he had been a clockmaker in Mir and that his mother was in Mir in 1907.
-By 1956 he had two children and was living in Chicago.
-The family has since lost touch with him and his descendents.
+Two Ellis Island manifests indicate that he had been a clockmaker in Mir and that his mother was in Mir in 1907.
+He made contact with his cousin Joseph Jacobson, who was living in Brooklyn and had a fur business in New York City.
+David went on to Des Moines, Iowa.
+Some time later, he married, served in WWI and moved to Chicago.
+His family lost contact with other Jacobson relatives until 2014.

 Elise